usda-ars-ussl/fluxpart/docs/source/tutorial.rst

 hfd_format["na_values"] \:
     String to be recognized as NaN, in addition the default list of NaN strings (see pandas.read_csv_).

+hfd_format["to_datetime_kws"] \:
+    Keyward arguments passed to the pandas to_datetime method.
+The "format" keyword indicates the format of the datetime stamp.

 A final ``hfd_format`` keyword recognized by Fluxpart, but not used in this example, is the "flags" key: